DaemonF/boto/README.md

     - `boto pug bomb` - Replies with several random pugs.
     - `boto rocket` - Replies with a random rocket.
     - `boto rocket man` - Replies with a random rocket man.
+    - `boto show X the door` - Replies with a picture of a door.
   - Points
     - `boto +NUM THING` - Gives NUM points to THING.
 THING can have spaces.
     - `boto -NUM THING` - Takes NUM points away from THING.
 THING can have spaces.